Love it or hate it, Black Friday is here to stay!

-I asked Simon Brereton, Operations Director of 365games.co.uk, a successful e-commerce media & merchandise retailing operator here in the UK a few questions about what he thought of Black Friday and Cyber Monday…
+I asked Simon Brereton, Operations Director of 365games.co.uk, a successful e-commerce media and merchandise retailing operator here in the UK a few questions about what he thought of Black Friday and Cyber Monday

-Are Black Friday & Cyber Monday relevant to your business?
+Are Black Friday and Cyber Monday relevant to your business?

-What impact has Black Friday & Cyber Monday had on sales for your business?
+What impact has Black Friday and Cyber Monday had on sales for your business?

-How have you coped with the extreme operational demands that Black Friday & Cyber Monday place upon your business?
+How have you coped with the extreme operational demands that Black Friday and Cyber Monday place upon your business?